Picking up the phone, she hit speed dial and a sleepy voice said, “Hello?

 “Wonderful, Shawna, thank you.
 That was what I was counting on.
 See you then.”

-Cassandra wandered downstairs to the fridge and took out her drops and after using them, created a graph to record the times and drops she’d used.
-She wasn’t about to risk healing her eyes to chance.
-The store was a busy place and she didn’t want to risk becoming distracted or forgetting altogether.
+Cassy wandered downstairs to the fridge and took out her drops and after using them, created a graph to record the times and drops she’d used.
+She wasn’t about to risk leaving healing her eyes to chance.
+The store was a busy place and an unwnated distraction could mean risking forgetting or missing timing altogether.
 Feeling a boost in confidence, she stuffed the paper into her pocke.

 “Cassandra, you ‘bout ready?
 I made your favourite . . . coffee . . .” mirthful laughter sounded from below.